rust-lang/rust/src/doc/rustc-dev-guide/src/name-resolution.md

 # Name resolution

+The name resolution is a two-phase process.
+In the first phase, which runs during macro expansion, we build a tree of modules and resolve imports.
+Macro expansion and name resolution communicate with each other via the `Resolver` trait, defined in `libsyntax`.

-The name resolution is a separate pass in the compiler.
-Its input is the syntax tree, produced by parsing input files.
-It produces links from all the names in the source to relevant places where the name was introduced.
+The input to the second phase is the syntax tree, produced by parsing input files and expanding macros.
+This phase produces links from all the names in the source to relevant places where the name was introduced.
 It also generates helpful error messages, like typo suggestions, traits to import or lints about unused items.

-A successful run of the name resolution (`Resolver::resolve_crate`) creates kind of an index the rest of the compilation may use to ask about the present names (through the `hir::lowering::Resolver` interface).
+A successful run of the second phase (`Resolver::resolve_crate`) creates kind of an index the rest of the compilation may use to ask about the present names (through the `hir::lowering::Resolver` interface).